Employment

 - Birth Certificate

-- High School Diploma/Transcripts or G.E.D.
+- High School Diploma / Official Transcripts or G.E.D.
 Certificate

-- College Degree or Transcripts (if applicable)
+- College Degree or Official Transcripts (if applicable)

 - Military DD-214 (if applicable)